 The Division has the right to revoke, suspend, or deny the issuance of a permit to any applicant who violates the state statutes, departmental regulations, or terms of the general permit.
 The Division has the right to inspect the site, monitoring equipment, and associated records at reasonable times.
 They also have the right to sample any discharge.
 Any person who violates or fails to comply with the state statutes, rules, or regulations may be subject to criminal and/or civil penalties.

-Applicants may obtain applications and assistance from the Division of Water Pollution Control, Central Office or any TDEC Environmental Assistance Center, or use the form above.
+Applicants may obtain applications and assistance from the Division of Water Resources, Central Office or any TDEC Environmental Field Office, or use the form

 » TCA § 69-3-108 Tennessee Water Quality Control Act of 1977